1 hour and 45 minutes

 Sunday, March 8 following the 2:00 PM show

 What impact do family dynamics, systemic dysfunction, and inherited trauma have on identity?
 On Jewish identity?
-Join us for a conversation with a family and sibling therapist and a rabbi as they help us unpack these challenging questions.
+Join us for a conversation with a family and sibling therapist to unpack these challenging questions.

 Mara Bralove and Ari Fisher